 - Restriction in the hip socket

-- Iliopsoas bursitis/tendinitis
+- Iliopsoas bursitis/tendonitis

 - Restriction moving the thigh backward

-- Deep pelvic pain, on the side that feels tight
+- Deep pelvic pain on the side that feels tight

 - Deep “bellyache”